okkomakkonen/latex-macros/README.md

 The `mymacros.sty` package includes some common packages and macros I use while writing mathematics.
 I have tried to keep it as universal as possible.
 See the `macros.pdf` file for examples of use.

-### MyAssignment
+### MyArticle

-The `myassignment.cls` class provides an article-like class for writing simple homeworks.
+The `myarticle.cls` class provides an article-like class for writing simple documents.
 This is kept minimal and to the point.
 This class uses the `mymacros.sty` package.

+### MyAssignment

+The `myassignment.cls` class extends the `myarticle.cls` class for writing simple homeworks.
 See the `assignment.pdf` file for examples of use.

+## Using in Overleaf

-If you want to use this class in Overleaf, for example, you can copy the `myassignment.cls` and `mymacros.sty` files to the same directory as your main file.
+If you want to use these classes in Overleaf, for example, you can copy the `myassignment.cls`, `myarticle.cls` and `mymacros.sty` files to the same directory as your main file.

 ## LaTeX snippets for VS Code